vitorluis/java-mercure/README.md

 ## Installing

-You can install via Gradle or Maven:
+You can install via Gradle or Maven.
+Whatever floats your boat. :)

+Gradle:
 ```groovy
 implementation 'com.vitorvillar:mercure:1.0.0'
 ```